henrikingo/mongo-write-availability/README.md

 mongo-write-availability
 ========================

-Testing a concept of writing to an alternative shard when original one is not available.
+Testing a concept of writing to an alternative shard during the seconds when a shard is unavailable due to ongoing elections and failover.